alexbelgium/hassio-addons/fireflyiii_fints_importer/README.md

 ### Cron job

 A cron job running all configurations perdiodically can be activated by selecting a period.
-Please note the perdiods `daily2`, `daily4`, etc. run at 2am, 4am, etc., so you can select the hour when to update.
+Please note the periods `daily2`, `daily4`, etc. run at 2am, 4am, etc., so you can select the hour when to update.

 ## Installation